phillade/EC463_Hardware_Mini-Project/README.md

 Jinzhi Han: Assembling device, SSH into Raspberry Pi and Video filming

-Phillip Teng: Wrote the testing script and final code for Raspberry Pi Zero and Pi B. Provided testing results and wrote the wiki page for this project.
+Phillip Teng: Wrote the testing script and final code for Raspberry Pi Zero and Pi B. Completed hardware testing for both camera and car detection algorithm integration.
+Provided preliminary testing results and wrote the wiki page for this project.

 #References
 The OpenCV example was based off the following youtube video: